ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 collectively across the source code files and modules defined within a project.

 ### Create a Project
-You can create a project using the `new` command:
+You can create a project using the `ballerina new` command:

 ```bash
 ballerina new <project-name>